 On March 15, 2021, the Sponsor purchased 2,875,000 shares of Class B common stock (the "Founder Shares") for an aggregate purchase price of \$25,000, or approximately \$0.012 per share.
 On March 15, 2021, the Sponsor transferred 20,000 Founder Shares each to the Company's Chief Executive Officer and Chief Operating Officer, as well as 2,500 Founder Shares to each of the Company's Chief Scientific Officer and scientific advisor.
-On October 27, 2021, the Sponsor transferred 10,000 Founder Shares to the Company's Chief Executive Officer, 17,500 Founder Shares to the Company's Chief Scientific Officer, 30,000 Founder Shares to each of the Company's two independent directors, 25,000 Founder Shares to each of the Company's strategic and scientific advisor and 5,500 Founder Shares to the Company's scientific advisor.
+On October 27, 2021, the Sponsor transferred 10,000 Founder Shares to the Company's Chief Executive Officer, 17,500 Founder Shares to the Company's Chief Scientific Officer, 30,000 Founder Shares to each of the Company's two independent directors, 25,000 Founder Shares to each of the Company's two independent directors, 25,000 Founder Shares to the Company's two independent directors, 15,000 Founder Shares to the Company's scientific advisor.
 In addition, the Sponsor has separately agreed to transfer to the Company's Chief Operating Officer an aggregate of 30,000 of its Founder Shares at the time of a Business Combination.
 On November 19, 2021, the Company canceled 718,750 Founder Shares due to a downsize of the offering.
 All shares and associated amounts have been retroactively restated to reflect the surrender of these shares (see Note 7).
 As of December 31, 2022 and December 31, 2021, the Sponsor owned 2,156,250 shares of Class B common stock.
 The Founder Shares were subject to a risk of forfeiture of up to 281,250 shares if the underwriters did not exercise their over-allotment option in full.
 However, as the underwriters' over-allotment option was exercised in full at the closing of the Initial Public Offering in February 2022, 281,250 of such shares held by the Sponsor will not be subject to forfeiture.